Skip to main content

 How Animals Learn

-This article presents an overview of the types of learning, animal emotions vs. animal behaviors, applied behavior analysis, and choice and empowerment in animal training By Susan Nilson and Niki Tudge Like humans, animals can learn in a healthy, humane and safe manner, or, conversely, through pain, force and fear.
+This article presents an overview of the types of learning, animal emotions vs. animal behaviors, applied behavior analysis, and choice and empowerment in animal training By Niki Tudge Like humans, animals can learn in a healthy, humane and safe manner, or, conversely, through pain, force and fear.
 In cases of high emotional arousal (“emotional hijacking”), the emotional brain inhibits the rational brain and an animal will go into fight or flight mode.
-In biological terms, this means it is difficult, if not impossible, for… Continued
+In biological terms, this means it is difficult, if not impossible, for them to learn productively when in… Continued

 Pups and the Power of Positive Touch